-The inspection took place on 13 February 2017 and was unannounced.
+The inspection took place on 20 June 2017 and was unannounced.
 The inspection team consisted of one inspector and an expert by experience.
 An expert by experience is a person who has personal experience of using or caring for someone who uses this type of care service.
-They had experience of a range of care services which included services for older people.
+They had experience of a range of care services.